st3fan/dovecot-xaps-plugin/README.md

 cd dovecot-xaps-plugin
 ```

-Build and install the plugins.
-Note that this is specific for Ubuntu, it expects the Dovecot modules to live at `/usr/lib/dovecot/modules/`.
+Compile and install the plugins.
+Note that the installation destination in the `Makefile` is hardcoded for Ubuntu, it expects the Dovecot modules to live at `/usr/lib/dovecot/modules/`.
+You can either modify the `Makefile` or copy the modules to the right place manually.

 ```
 make